ucsb-csw8/m22-shereen/faq.md

 * select “[Account/Email Settings](https://piazza.com/account_settings)”
 * add your email under “Other emails”.

-_Note: As was mentioned in the Welcome Email sent from Gauchospace ("Spring into action with CSW 8 (S22)!"), you will receive an email about being added to Piazza on **Tuesday evening**, after the first lecture, once we close the waitlist._
+_Note: As was mentioned in the Welcome Email sent from Gauchospace ("Summer into action with CSW 8 (M22)!"), you will receive an email about being added to Piazza on **Tuesday evening**, after the first lecture, once we close the waitlist._

 ### I do not see the "CSW 8" course on Gradescope and/or Piazza.
 What can I do?